WileyPLUS

 Lead Product Research

-Mentor and Grow the UX Team
+Build & Mentor the UX Team

-Build process with Product & Engineering
+Establish process with Product & Engineering

 Manage UX Agency